All The Places To Dance Salsa On 2 in Melbourne (2026)

 Links: Instagram / Facebook

-Azuquita has been around for years and has become one of the regular fixtures in Melbourne salsa.
+Azuquita has been around for over eight years and has become one of the regular fixtures in Melbourne salsa.
 It’s generally a salsa-focused social (though it does do a little bachata and even cha cha cha!) rather than a specifically on 2 social, but it’s still worth including because the right crowd does show up.

 One of the nice things about Azuquita is that Tango Esencia gives it more of a private club feel, and there’s usually space to sit, talk, have a drink, and actually interact with people between dances.